 A small business line of credit is usually revolving.
 This means that it is not a one-time financing event.
 Instead, you will always have an available credit line that replenishes itself when you repay the amount you borrowed plus fees.
 For example, if you have a $50,000 credit line and borrow $10,000, your available credit is $40,000.
 However, when you repay the $10,000, your available credit goes back to $50,000.

 A small business line of credit with no credit inquiry typically charges a weekly or monthly fee depending on the terms of the loan and the borrower’s qualifications.
 You can get approved in minutes and funded within 24 to 72 hours.

-You should expect to find the following no credit check small business line of credit rates, terms, and qualifications:
+No credit check small business line of credit rates, terms, and qualifications include: